phuong74200/react-keyboard/README.md

-on screen keyboard using react \n and a animated background using canvas =))
+On screen keyboard using react
+The animated background using canvas